toralf/tinderbox/README.md

 A marker (*/tmp/STOP*) is made in that image.
 The current task operation will be finished before *job.sh* removes */tmp/LOCK* and exits.

-###chroot into an image
+###chroot into a stopped image

-    sudo /opt/tb/bin/chr.sh <image name>
+    sudo /opt/tb/bin/chr.sh <image dir>

-Without any argument an interactive login is made.
-Otherwise the arguments are treated as command(s) to be run within that image.
+This bind-mounts all host-related dirs.
+Without any argument then an interactive login is made.
+Otherwise the arguments are treated as command(s) to be run within that image and an exit is made afterwards.

+###chroot into a running image

+    sudo /opt/tb/bin/scw.sh <image dir>

+Simple wrapper of chroot with few checks.

 ###removal of an image
 Just remove the symlink in *~/run* and the log file in *~/logs*.